tomas-ravalli/product-analytics-framework/README.md

 ## **Layer 1: Theory**

 This is the foundational layer where we move from raw data to a structured understanding of user behavior.
 Its purpose is to ensure we ask the right questions and form solid theories before jumping to analysis.

-**For a Non-Technical Audience:** This is the "detective work" phase.
+This is the "detective work" phase.
 We gather clues (both stories and numbers) to form a theory about what's happening and why, before we try to prove it.

-**For a Technical Audience:** This layer synthesizes qualitative and quantitative data to build falsifiable theories and testable hypotheses.
+This layer synthesizes qualitative and quantitative data to build falsifiable theories and testable hypotheses.
 It involves a clear progression from unstructured data to measurable concepts.

 <p align="center">
   <img src="./assets/fw-l1.png" alt="product analytics framework" width="750">
   <br>
-  <em>Fig. 1: Product Analytics Framework</em>
+  <em>Fig. 2: Theory Layer (L1)</em>
 </p>

 ### **Main Components:**